 No. No you shouldn’t.
 Seriously.
 Don’t!

 True, there are YouTubers making a fortune from creating only list-based videos.
-And yes, there are sites that attract millions of readers, who rely very heavily on list-based posts and articles.
+And yes, there are sites that attract millions of readers, who rely very heavily on list-based content.
 However, relying exclusively on lists is a bad fit for most small business owners.
 They should be used sparingly.

 For example, I could have written this post as a list.